XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/firmware/latest/dandelion.md

 ---
-title: Redmi 9A/9AT (dandelion) Firmware Downloads
+title: Redmi 9A/9AT/9i/9A Sport (dandelion) Firmware Downloads
 layout: download
-name: Redmi 9A/9AT
+name: Redmi 9A/9AT/9i/9A Sport
 codename: dandelion
 permalink: /firmware/dandelion/
 ---